How does fluoride prevent cavities? -

 Fluoride side effects - Dental fluorosis.

-Dental fluorosis is a type of tooth staining.
-It's caused by the ingestion of too much fluoride over the time period during which a child's tooth enamel was forming.
+Dental fluorosis is a type of developmental tooth staining caused by a high systemic exposure of fluoride during the time period when a child's tooth enamel is forming.

 Mild-dental fluorosis.
 Sometimes called "snow capping."